 The price includes:

-Guides: Bulgarian (Pavel Gospodinov) and a local guide;
+Guides: Agency guide (Pavel Gospodinov) and a local guide;

 Transportation: comfortable air-conditioned bus with a local driver ; 3 domestic flights in Turkmenistan as follows: Mary - Ashgabat; Turkmenbashi - Ashgabat and Dashoguz - Ashgabat; all transfers to/from the airports;